Levels of Women Empowerment

 They struggle to balance motherhood, families and a demanding job.

-At times, they choose to opt out and be a stay-at-home wife and mom, if finances permit.
+They sometimes choose to opt-out and be stay-at-home wives and moms if finances permit.
 By all means, they have a right to do so and not be derided for their decision.
-They have not betrayed their profession, or ‘wasted a seat in medical college’.
+They have not betrayed their profession or ‘wasted a seat in medical college’.
 They’ve just made the best choice under the circumstances.

-Some do feel frustrated about not reaching their full potential, professionally or financially.
-And these are the ones who need better daycare facilities, support with domestic chores and empathy at work.
+Some feel frustrated about not reaching their full potential, professionally or financially.
+These are the ones who need better daycare facilities, support with domestic chores, and empathy at work.

 Organisations need to create slots and a growth path for part-time talent.

 A lady in a metropolitan city took the initiative to train women to become cab drivers.
-It became a safe channel for late night women commuters.
-Why can’t similar initiatives be taken up in corporates for different functions?
+It became a safe channel for late-night women commuters.
+Why can’t similar initiatives be taken up and incorporated for different functions?

-3. WOMEN WHO LACK AWARENESS OF THEIR OWN POTENTIAL OR OPPORTUNITIES
+3. WOMEN WHO LACK AWARENESS OF THEIR POTENTIAL OR OPPORTUNITIES

-There are so many who’ve grown up with pre-defined roles.
-They are told their life will move within defined boundary lines, and they never make an effort to venture beyond.
+Many people have grown up with pre-defined roles.
+They are told their lives will move within defined boundary lines, and they never make an effort to venture beyond.

 A classmate of mine was married off when she was in the ninth grade.
-While preparing for our matriculation exams, we learnt that she has been blessed with a baby boy.
+While preparing for our matriculation exams, we learned she had been blessed with a baby boy.
 I guess she was a year older than us, but yet only 16.
-And this happened in a suburb of the financial capital, Mumbai, not a remote village.
+This happened in a suburb of the financial capital, Mumbai, which is not a remote village.

 We lost touch.
-I do not know if she managed to study further or develop her singing talent.
-Or if she is lost in the crowd of un-glorified housewives and mothers?
+I do not know if she managed to study further or develop her singing talent or if she was lost in the crowd of un-glorified housewives and mothers.

-I recall another polio-stricken girl - good looking and scoring good grades in school.
-An unemployed lad from the village agreed to marry her, in return for a job and accommodation in the city being arranged by her parents.
+I recall another polio-stricken girl—good-looking and scoring good grades in school.
+An unemployed lad from the village agreed to marry her in return for a job and accommodation in the city arranged by her parents.
 She was grateful for ‘being accepted’ despite her physical handicap.
-All my efforts at injecting my feminist fervour in her met with a cold response ‘this is not acceptable in our community’.
+All my efforts at injecting my feminist fervour into her met with a cold response: ‘This is not acceptable in our community.’

-A high-ranking bank officer from a so-called lower caste could not find a groom matching her status in her community, but refused to look beyond.
-The argument was that her father was a social activist fighting for community rights, and she cannot betray his cause.
-I wonder what kind of cause was is it to block her happiness.
+A high-ranking bank officer from a so-called lower caste could not find a groom matching her status in her community but refused to look beyond.
+The argument was that her father was a social activist fighting for community rights, and she could not betray his cause.
+I wonder what kind of cause it was to block her happiness.
 I hear she died of cancer in her forties.
 Maybe the conflict between different roles got too much to handle.

-The effort needed is to unblock mindsets, before removing barriers on growth paths.
-They need to identify their own talent, visualise their growth path and then set out to achieve it.
+The effort needed is to unblock mindsets before removing barriers to growth.
+They need to identify their talent, visualise their growth path, and then set out to achieve it.

-The battles they fight along the way or support they attract will be the same as many others on the path.
+The battles they fight along the way or the support they attract will be the same as those of many others on the path.
 But getting on that path is important.

-Coaching programs can be offered, but they need to come on that platform first.
+Coaching programs can be offered, but they must come on that platform first.

 4. WOMEN WHO LACK EDUCATION AND OPPORTUNITIES